What is the difference between Tallow & Dripping?

 Tallow is suet dripping.
 Suet is a highly vascularised, nutrient dense fat deposit surrounding the internal organs.
 It is one of nature’s richest sources of conjugated linoleic acid CLA.
 It is much firmer than regular dripping, resulting in the best high temperature cooking available.

-Dripping is made from the more tasty general fat deposits around the body.
-When derived from free to roam grass fed animals it is often a lovely yellow colour.
-Usually quite soft it is easy to use.
+Dripping is made from the tastier general fat deposits around the body.
+When derived from free to roam grass-fed animals it is a gorgeous yellow colour, usually quite soft and easy to use.

 Is your Dipping organic?